Vladimir-csp/uwsm/README.md

 ```

 When app launching is properly configured, compositor service itself can be
-placed in `session.slice` by either:
+placed into `session.slice` by either:

 - Setting environment variable `UWSM_USE_SESSION_SLICE=true` before generating
   units.
 Best places to put this: